CloudLabsAI-Azure/GitHub-Actions/Labfiles/module3.md

 ### Task 5: Code Scanning and Vulnerability Detection

-1. Navigate back to the `github-action` repo from the GitHub repository.
+1. Navigate back to the `github-action` repository.

 1. Click on the **Security** **(1)** option, and select **Enable vulnerability reporting** **(2)** next to the **Private vulnerability reporting** option.